tm3023/Bitcoin-UKF/README.md

 ![Diagnostics](plots/diagnostics.png)

 **Left (QQ plot):** Under correct specification, standardised innovations should follow a standard normal distribution, placing all points on the reference line.
 The distribution is approximately normal with mild excess kurtosis (4.7 versus 3.0 for a Gaussian).
-This is consistent with the known leptokurtosis of cryptocurrency returns and does not indicate model misspecification.
+Two effects contribute: the known leptokurtosis of cryptocurrency returns, and the QML approximation of `log(chi^2(1))` as Gaussian in the dual-observation design (see [Dual-observation design](#dual-observation-design)), which understates the true left skew of that noise term.
+Neither indicates model misspecification.

 **Middle (ACF of innovations):** Autocorrelations of the standardised innovations at each lag.
 Values within the dashed confidence bands are not statistically distinguishable from zero.
 Mild negative autocorrelation at short lags suggests slight over-correction by the filter, but no persistent structure is evident.